adaptiverecognition/carmen-worker-cdk/README.md

 - `VehicleRegions`: the regions to load ANPR engines for
 - `InitDefaultEngines`: whether to initialize default engines
 - `TransportTypes`: the code types to load OCR engines for
+- `AGDesiredCapacity`: the desired capacity (number of instances) of the autoscaling group
+- `AGMinCapacity`: the minimum capacity (number of instances) of the autoscaling group
+- `AGMaxCapacity`: the maximum capacity (number of instances) of the autoscaling group